Trump prepares for 'productive' talks with Xi on trade war

 Trump’s administration also has trade feuds with India, Japan and Germany, whose leaders he met on Friday.

-Trump said he saw U.S. trade prospects improving, days after criticising the U.S.-Japan security treaty and demanding that India withdraw retaliatory tariffs.
+Trump said he saw U.S. trade prospects improving, days after criticizing the U.S.-Japan security treaty and demanding that India withdraw retaliatory tariffs.

 “I think we’re going to have some very big things to announce.
 Very big trade deal,” Trump said before he began talks with Indian Prime Minister Narendra Modi.
 He gave no details.